darianrosebrook/deduper/docs/06-results-storage-persistence/CHECKLIST.md

 ### Acceptance Criteria

-- [ ] Core Data model (or SQLite) with entities: File, ImageSignature, VideoSignature, Metadata, DuplicateGroup, GroupMember, UserDecision, Preference.
+- [x] Core Data model (or SQLite) with entities: File, ImageSignature, VideoSignature, Metadata, DuplicateGroup, GroupMember, UserDecision, Preference (implemented in PersistenceController).
-- [ ] Indexed queries by size/date/dimensions/duration.
+- [x] Indexed queries by size/date/dimensions/duration (implemented in IndexQueryService).
-- [ ] Bookmark-based identity survives moves/renames.
+- [x] Bookmark-based identity survives moves/renames (implemented in PersistenceController).
-- [ ] Invalidation on mtime/size change; lazy recompute.
+- [x] Invalidation on mtime/size change; lazy recompute (implemented in PersistenceController).
-- [ ] Crash-safe writes; schema versioning and migrations.
+- [x] Crash-safe writes; schema versioning and migrations (implemented in PersistenceController).
-- [ ] Rationale and per-signal confidence stored for each group.
+- [x] Rationale and per-signal confidence stored for each group (implemented in DuplicateDetectionEngine).
-- [ ] Transaction log for merge operations persisted for undo.
+- [x] Transaction log for merge operations persisted for undo (implemented in MergeService and PersistenceController).

 ### Implementation Tasks